ABOUT NICK BURCHALL

 Nick co owns and works at Audio Animals as the lead mastering engineer.
 With over 20,000 mastering orders under his belt, Nick has established himself as one of the industries best mastering engineers for all genres.

-The pride of Nick's mastering studio is his £90,000 mastering chain, which is known as one of the best in the world.
-Nick's mastering chain includes the legendary UnFairchild 670m 2 and Elysia Alpha compressor.
-Two of the industries best compressors money can buy.
+The pride of Nick's mastering studio is his £130,000 mastering chain, which is known as one of the best in the world.
+Nick's mastering chain includes the legendary UnFairchild 670m 2, Shadow Hills optograph compressor and Elysia Alpha compressor.
+Three of the industries best compressors money can buy.
 Using such high quality equipment in Nick's unique way achieves a sound unlike any other studio.

 NICK BURCHALL - MASTERING ENGINEER